sachingsachin/cucumber-tutorial/tutorial-4/README.md

 #
 # Tests run: 8, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 0.334 sec
 ```

-Second option is that of `html:target/cucumber` which helps in the generation of `target/cucumber/index.html`

-This html contains a nice summary of the tests and can be viewed in a browser.

 # The keywords Given, When, Then etc have no specific meaning.